 Henry: AI is the difference maker these days and with sales tools especially.
 If you look at all of the different existing sales tools out there and including Outreach, Reply, all of them are still very much in the realm of traditional manual labor, right?
 You have a sales executive that buys this package.
 They still need to take the data, manually enter it into the database themselves, and that takes a huge amount of time.
 Then you have to manage the leads that do respond.
 You can’t pound it out across multiple leads, like say 50 a day, and then have to do that every single day across 20 business days in a month.
 All of a sudden it becomes a huge deal for the entire company.
 Imagine you have a sales team with 5,000 reps, multiply that effort by 5,000.

 It’s compounded.
-So our tool really focuses on using AI to sort of digest, parse and make sense of all the rich social data that’s on the social networks and Linkedin, which I’ve already mentioned being one of the primary ones that we work with, but none of these CRMs and sales tools are able to actually connect to the social networks directly and get that data into the database.
+So our tool really focuses on using AI to sort of digest, parse and make sense of all the rich social data that’s on the social networks, but none of these CRMs and sales tools are able to actually connect to the social networks directly and get that data into the database.
 Being able to create highly personalized sequences and respond intelligently and efficiently.
 And so that’s what we do.